eldre/eldre-academic/content/authors/eldre/_index.md

 # - Visitors
 ---

 I am a junior researcher in Oceanography.
-My main scientific interest is the study of marine ecosystems, particularly benthic ecosystems (coastal and deep seafloor), and how mankind interact with them.
+My main scientific activities consist on studing marine ecosystems, particularly how benthic ecosystems (coastal and deep seafloor) and mankind activities interact.

-I am most interested in marine infauna, but also micro- and macroalgae.
-At the moment, I am working in the Benthic Ecology Laboratory, lead by Philippe Archambault, at Université Laval in Québec (Canada).
+I am interested in marine infauna, but also micro- and macroalgae.
+Currently, I am working in the Benthic Ecology Laboratory, lead by Philippe Archambault, at Université Laval in Québec (Canada).